 Perspectives works with different organizations to develop and promote articles and debates, including Dejusticia's Global Rights Blog, Forum Asia, Conectas Human Rights' Sur International Journal on Human Rights, and The Rights Track Podcast.

-Perspectives also partners with NGOs, scholars, practitioners and activists to convene debates on specific topics.
+OGR also partners with NGOs, scholars, practitioners and activists to convene debates on specific topics.
 For example:

 - In 2017, we partnered with staff from Human Rights Watch and the Bernstein Institute for Human Rights and Global Justice at New York University to explore the mental health challenges facing human rights workers.